wrightsteven/sortVisual/README.md

 # sortvisual
 Randomly generates array and sorts in ascending order.

-Sorting shown on graph.
+Still figuring out how to get sorting shown on graph.

 Written in python 3, uses matplotlib to generate graph.